Evaluation & Systems Thinking Consultants Melbourne | First Person Consulting

 Evidence-informed and practical

-Our insights are grounded in data and designed for action
+Our insights are grounded in data and designed for action, not academic exercise

-We work alongside those closest to the challenge
+We design engagement processes that centre the perspectives of those closest to the challenge

 Tailored to your context

-Every project is designed to fit your unique needs
+Every project is designed to fit your unique setting, stakeholders and questions

 Research & Design approach